Published by Blue Grid Media • Updated for 2026 • 14 min read

 Keep your profile complete and current

 Profile completeness is a ranking factor.
-Updated photos, accurate hours, current service areas, active response to reviews — these all contribute to your quality score.
-A stale profile loses ranking ground gradually.
+Updated photos, accurate hours, current service areas, active response to reviews.
+These all contribute to your quality score.
+A stale profile loses ranking ground gradually, and you might not even notice until leads dry up.
 Make a habit of a quick monthly profile review: update any outdated info, add any recent job photos, check that your service area is still accurate.

 Hidden Costs Most Businesses Miss

-The per-lead cost is visible.
-These are the costs that catch businesses off guard.
+The per-lead cost is right there in your dashboard.
+These are the costs that sneak up on you when you're not looking.

 Background check fees